shuangwhywhy/yarn-no-save/README.md

 	```bash
 	$ yns reset
 	```
 	This will reinstall Yarn from your current registry.
-If you want `--no-save` option to come back, you should run the following commands:
+If you want `--no-save` / `-N` option back, you should run the following commands:
 	```bash
 	$ yns
 	$ yns start